-Join Scott Simpson for an in-depth discussion in this video Create, modify, and mount filesystems, part of LFCS: Storage Management (Ubuntu).
+Join Scott Simpson for an in-depth discussion in this video Create, modify, and mount filesystems, part of Linux Foundation Cert Prep: Storage Management (Ubuntu).

 - [Instructor] Once we have a partition on a device,…we need to add a filesystem to it…in order to store and keep track of files.…Filesystems act like, well, filing systems,…keeping track of pieces of data…that we refer to as files and information…about those files.…It also provides a system for keeping files organized,…or rather, presenting the lists of files…that it knows about in a way that makes sense to us.…There are many different kinds of filesystems,…most of which Linux supports natively.…But support for others can be added as well.…